elunna/hackem/hackem_changelog.md

 ### New artifacts
 - [x] Balmung
-    - (destruction proof, but destroys armor like a boss
+    - Now gold.
+Destruction proof, but destroys armor like a boss
 - [x] Bat from Hell
     - Rogues no longer receive this as a guaranteed sacrifice gift.
 - [x] Bradamante's Fury